 Where to get help

-Consular Services Charter explains what the Australian Government can and cannot do to assist Australians overseas.
-For consular assistance, see contact details below:
+Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.
+For consular assistance, contact the Australian High Commission in Dhaka.

 Australian High Commission, Dhaka

 184 Gulshan Avenue

 Australian High Commission website for more information about opening hours and temporary closures that may affect service provision.

 If you're unable to contact the High Commission in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 from overseas or 1300 555 135 within Australia.